anilmainali/Everyday-Learning/Inspirational-Quotes.md

 > # The secret of getting ahead is getting started.
 > Mark Twain

+> # Secret of your future is hidden in your daily routine.
+A little each day adds up.
+> Unknown

 > # Tell me and I forget, teach me and I may remember, involve me and I learn.
 > Benjamin Franklin